 - To provide local legal practitioners with an opportunity to engage in pro bono service.

-The Bond Law Clinic is presently operating as a small business legal advice clinic.
+The Commercial Law Clinic is presently operating as a small business legal advice clinic.

 Free legal advice is available to:

 - members of the public thinking about starting a small business

 NB.
 A ‘small business’ is any business with fewer than 20 employees (or fewer than 100 employees in the case of manufacturers).

 The Bond Law Clinic provides advice about the following legal issues: